SavioCardosoSantos/AutoCompleteBigData/README.md

 # AutoCompleteBigData

-Welcome to the **AutoCompleteBigData** repository!
 This project focuses on building an efficient and scalable auto-complete library designed to handle large datasets.

 ## Table of Contents
 - [Introduction](#introduction)